 Airborne cat diseases thrive in areas with lots of cats in a limited space.
 Of course, this means that cats in boarding or breeding catteries and rescue centers are most at risk.
 However, if you live in a household with multiple moggies, it’s worth recognizing that your feline tribe is more at risk.

 The most important thing you can do to reduce your cat’s risk of getting sick is to get them vaccinated.
-Cat vaccinations are effective against Herpesvirus and Calicivirus, the common causes of cat flu.
+Cat vaccines are effective against Herpesvirus and Calicivirus, the common causes of cat flu.
 It’s also essential to have good hygiene, especially if your cat seems to be unwell.

 Keeping your cat happy and healthy isn’t always easy when so many germs could be lurking nearby.
 It’s important to vaccinate your cat to give them the best possible protection against illness, and if you think your furry friend might be unwell, you should seek veterinary advice.
 You can speak to one of our veterinary team or book an appointment with our mobile vet.
 We can help get your cat companion on the road to recovery.